What Is Advance Tax And How Is It Calculated

 Advance tax is paid in instalments before the financial year ends.
 Learn about its calculation, due dates, and who must pay it.

-2491 Views
+2513 Views

 9 minutes read

 Every citizen of India is liable to pay tax if their income comes under the Income Tax bracket set by the Government of India.
 The government mainly depends on its tax collection to finance its spending throughout the year.
 This funding is utilised to develop the nation, reform infrastructure, and improve society, which helps shape the country's economy.
 A tax structure in India is followed, and as per the tax slabs, individuals are required to pay their taxes.
+This blog will help you understand what advance tax is and how to calculate advance tax in India.

 Key Takeaways

-• Advance tax helps taxpayers avoid a large lump-sum payment at the year-end and reduces penalties for late payments.
+• Advance tax helps taxpayers avoid a large lump-sum payment at the year-end and reduces penalties for late payments

-• Salaried individuals must pay advance tax if they earn additional income from rent, interest, or capital gains not covered under TDS.
+• Salaried individuals must pay advance tax if they earn additional income from rent, interest, or capital gains not covered under TDS

-• Freelancers and businesses need to pay advance tax if their total tax liability exceeds ₹10,000 in a financial year.
+• Freelancers and businesses need to pay advance tax if their total tax liability exceeds ₹10,000 in a financial year

-• Advance tax payments are spread over four due dates—June 15, September 15, December 15, and March 15—ensuring taxpayers manage their liability progressively.
+• Advance tax payments are spread over four due dates - June 15, September 15, December 15, and March 15 - ensuring taxpayers manage their liability progressively

-• Missing deadlines can attract interest penalties under Sections 234B and 234C.
+• Missing deadlines can attract interest penalties under Sections 234B and 234C

-What is Advance Tax?
+What Is Advance Tax in Income Tax?

 Advance tax is the amount of income tax that should be paid in advance instead of a lump-sum payment at the year-end in instalments as per the due dates given by the income tax department.
 It is also known as the 'pay as you earn' tax and is supposed to be paid in the same year the income is received.